gokhankuyucak/gokhankuyucak.github.io/_posts/2018-03-14-bitwise-operations-soa.md

 ```

-**SignedRightShift:** This operator shifts a bit pattern to the right by certain number of specified bits.
+**SignedRightShift:** This operator shifts a bit pattern to the right by the certain number of specified bits.
 It's denoted by >>.
 ```java
 public static int SignedRightShift(int param1, int param2) {
 		int result= param1 >> param2;